Ojiya Study Abroad

-OSA General Information:2023
+OSA General Information:2024

 1) Our program:

 We are not a Japanese language school where many students study the same level of Japanese together.
 We set up our program to meet individual needs.
-So the program we offer is very flexible.
+You can spend much of your time studying Japanese, or you can spend more time participating in our local events and activities so that you can experience our daily life and learn about our culture.
+The program we offer is very flexible.
 You can start your stay anytime you like.
 You can stay with us as long as you want from a few weeks to one year.
 No age limit either.
-In addition to that, we try our best to minimize your expenses because what we seek for is not profit but wonderful meetings between international people and us local people.

 2) Application:

-You must apply at least 3 weeks before you want to join the program.
-(But before the application, please send us a mail and ask us if we have a room available for you in our guest house.)
 You can get our application form from our web site, fill it out, and e-mail it along with a few photos ( No need to be official ones.
-Family photos or ones with your friends or pets will be fine.) to our director: (Mr) Suzuki skshingojp@yahoo.co.jp
+Family photos or ones with your friends or pets will be fine.) and your self-introduction to our director: (Mr.) Suzuki skshingojp@yahoo.co.jp

 If you need an official letter of invitation for your visa, we need to hear from you 4 weeks before the day of your start.